Willem van Hanegem

 Willem "Wim" van Hanegem (/nl/; born 20 February 1944) is a Dutch former football player and coach who played as a midfielder.
 In a playing career spanning over 20 years, he won several domestic honours in the Netherlands, as well as both the European Cup and UEFA Cup with Feyenoord.
 He was also part of the Dutch national team that were runners-up in the 1974 FIFA World Cup.

 Widely considered one of the greatest Dutch footballers in history, he earned the nickname 'De Kromme' ('The Crooked One' or 'The Bent One'), initially due to his posture as a consequence of bow legs and later because of his trademark bent passes and contrarian commentary.
-Known for his aggressiveness, intelligence and technical playmaking abilities, Van Hanegem was often praised by contemporaries like Johan Cruyf.
+Known for his aggressiveness, intelligence and technical playmaking abilities, Van Hanegem was often praised by contemporaries like Johan Cruyff.
 For his significant contributions to the club's rise to domestic and European success, Feyenoord honored Van Hanegem in 2014 by naming one of its stadium's stands after him.

 As a manager, he won the league and cup with Feyenoord and spent a period as the Dutch national team's assistant coach.
 His most recent job as manager was for FC Utrecht, from 2007 to 2008.
 He writes a regular column about football for Algemeen Dagblad, one of the Netherlands' principal daily newspapers.

 Early life

-Van Hanegem was born on 20 February 1944 in Breskens, the son of Lo van Hanegem (1905-1944) and Anna van Grol.
+Van Hanegem was born on 20 February 1944 in Breskens, Zeeland, the son of Lo van Hanegem (1905-1944) and Anna van Grol.
 During an Allied bombing raid on Breskens on 11 September 1944, his father Lo, brother Isaac and his sister were killed.
-After the war, he moved to Utrecht with his mother.
+Whilst losing his own life during the bombing, father Lo saved the life of a baby by covering him with his body; the baby became a professor in hematology later in life and befriended Willem van Hanegem after the story of Willem's father became public in 1992.
+After the war, Willem moved to Utrecht with his mother.

 During a training session of Velox, he stood on the sidelines and every ball that went wide of the goal, he shot back so accurately that coach Daan van Beek asked him to come and play for the club.
-Six months later, he played in the club's first team.
+Six months later, he played in the club's senior team.